Our History

 2000s

 By the early 2000s, we grew again to serve 375 students with expanding services, which include academic assistance, college preparatory guidance, crisis intervention, and intensive dance immersion with leading dance choreographers from around the country.
 After over 20 years at the helm of our organization, founder Beth Burns retired in 2005, remaining connected to the organization and was honored as a Board Emerita.
 2005 also marked the first year that 100% of our graduates enrolled in college, a feat that has continued to this day.
-In 2009, our organization changed its name to The Wooden Floor ©, with the tag line From here, you can step anywhere ©, to reflect the comprehensive nature of our model as we evolved into one of the foremost creative youth development nonprofit organizations in the country as well as to reflect the solid foundation provided by our organization to each student.
+In 2009, our organization changed its name to The Wooden Floor®, with the tag line From here, you can step anywhere®, to reflect the comprehensive nature of our model as we evolved into one of the foremost creative youth development nonprofit organizations in the country as well as to reflect the solid foundation provided by our organization to each student.

-The Wooden Floor’s Board of Directors and staff set an ambitious 10-year Strategic Vision 2010-2020: to advance our current model, grow local impact, and increase visibility and advocacy.
-The intensive initiative has led to significant organizational gains in all areas including plans for expanding The Wooden Floor’s impact both locally, and nationally.
-Locally, The Wooden Floor expanded in 2018 to serve an additional 100 students and their families at a second location in Santa Ana within the Depot at Santiago workforce housing community.
-Nationally, The Wooden Floor has licensed our model to CityDance DREAM, a nonprofit in Washington, DC, to help achieve our goal of transforming more young people in low-income communities across the country through the power of dance and access to higher education.
+The Wooden Floor’s Board of Directors and staff set an ambitious 10-year Strategic Vision 2010-2020 to: Advance our Current Model, Grow Local Impact, and Increase Visibility and Advocacy.
+The intensive initiative led to significant organizational gains in all areas including plans for expanding The Wooden Floor’s impact both locally, and nationally.
+Locally, The Wooden Floor expanded in 2018 to serve an additional 100 students and their families at a second location in Santa Ana within the Depot at Santiago workforce housing community, now totaling nearly 500 students year-round who are served from 3rd-12th grade.
+Nationally, The Wooden Floor created a Licensed Partner Program to help achieve our goal of transforming more young people in low-income communities across the nation.